SlapperAutoMapper/Slapper.AutoMapper/README.md

 ### What is it? ###

-Slapper.AutoMapper ( Pronounced Slapper-Dot-Automapper ) is a mapping library that can convert dynamic data into static types and populate complex nested child objects.
+Slapper.AutoMapper ( Pronounced Slap-er dot aw-toe-map-er ) is a mapping library that can convert dynamic data into static types and populate complex nested child objects.

 It primarily converts C# dynamics and `IDictionary<string, object>` to strongly typed objects and supports populating an entire object graph by using underscore notation to underscore into nested objects.

 Why use an IDictionary?
-Because a C# dynamic ( well really an ExpandoObject ) can easily be cast to one allowing this library to be used in a variety of ways not only with dictionaries of property names and values but with dynamics as well.
+Because a C# dynamic ( well really an ExpandoObject ) can easily be cast to an `IDictionary<string, object>` allowing this library to be used in a variety of ways not only with dictionaries of property names and values but with dynamics as well.

 Okay, so what... doesn't other ORMs do this?